Step-by-Step rpact Tutorial

 Updating boundaries during a study

 Although \(\alpha\)-spending functions control the Type I error rate even when there are deviations from the pre-planned number of looks, or their timing, this does require recalculating the boundaries used in the statistical test based on the amount of information that has been observed.
 Let us assume a researcher designs a study with three equally spaced looks at the data (two interim looks, one final look), using a Pocock-type spending function, where results will be analyzed in a two-sided t-test with an overall desired Type I error rate of 0.05, and a desired power of 0.9 for a Cohen’s d of 0.5.
-An a-priori power analysis (which we will explain later in this tutorial) shows that we achieve the desired power in our sequential design if we plan to look after 65.4, 130.9, and 196.3 observations in each condition.
+An a-priori power analysis (which we will explain later in this tutorial) shows that we achieve the desired power in our sequential design if we plan to look after 65.4, 130.9, and 196.3 total observations.
 Since we cannot collect partial participants, we should round these numbers up, and because we have 2 independent groups, we will collect 66 observations for look 1 (33 in each condition), 132 at the second look (66 in each condition) and 198 at the third look (99 in each condition).

 design <- getDesignGroupSequential(